 - Opossums live in urban settings, woodlands, and open fields.
 Opossums can be found all over the U.S., though it is not common to find opossums in desert areas, mountain regions and or in areas of high-altitude.

-- Opossums are nocturnal and omnivorous, taking advantage of any food source they come across, including vegetables and small animals.
+- Opossums take advantage of any food source they come across, including vegetables and small animals.

-- Their diet consists of insects, small rodents, amphibians, fruits, berries, garbage, and even untended pet food.
+- Their diet consists of garbage, small rodents, insects, amphibians, berries, fruits and pet food.

-- Opossum feet look like small hands with five fingers each.
-Their back feet contain opposable thumb digits that also help with climbing.
+- The feet of an opossum look like small hands.
+They even have five fingers each!
+Their back feet have opposable thumbs that help them with climbing.

 Common Opossum Issues

-- Opossums can indeed find their way into homes, though it is typically unintentional.
+- Opossums can indeed find their way into homes, though they mostly do this by accident.

-- Pets and people may be harmed in the presence of aggressive opossums and are then susceptible to the diseases they carry, such as tuberculosis, tularemia, and Chagas disease.
+- Pets and people may be harmed in the presence of aggressive opossums and are then susceptible to the diseases they carry

-In order to keep opossums out of yards and homes, habitat modification efforts are highly recommended.
+In order to keep opossums out of yards and homes, it is important to do the following:

-- Bring pet food in from outdoors and secure trash can lids to limit food sources.
+- Bring pet food in from outdoors and secure trash can lids to limit their food sources.

-- Finally, building fences around gardens can restrict the pest's access to easy meals.
+- Finally, building a fence around gardens can restrict an opossum’s access to easy meals.

-As opossums carry various diseases and have sharp teeth and claws, individuals should never try to trap the animal without professional assistance.
-Critter Control wildlife removal specialists have the proper training, knowledge, and tools to capture and remove pest opossums from homes and businesses.
+Since opossums carry various diseases and have sharp teeth and claws, people should never try to trap the animal without professional assistance.
+Critter Control of Cleveland's wildlife removal specialists have the proper training, experience, knowledge, and tools to capture and remove pest opossums from homes and businesses.